Egusi Soup Recipe

 Locust beans

-Locust beans taste like a mix of chocolate and cheese that will taste so much better once cooked.
-These are great for adding flavor to meat, fish, turkey, and vegetables.
+These beans taste like a mix of chocolate and cheese that will taste so much better once cooked.
+These are great for adding flavor to meat, fish, turkey, and vegetables, too.

 almond nuts